karmaniverous/karmanivero.us/collections/_posts/2024-11-17-using-two-whatsapp-accounts-on-the-same-desktop.md

 Here in Indonesia, WhatsApp is the de-facto official phone and messaging system.
 People use it _far_ more than traditional phone & SMS, and most businesses maintain a WhatsApp account for customer service.

 Since I spend so much time in front of my laptop, I make extensive use of the WhatsApp desktop client.
-Just make sense.
+Just makes sense.

 **TL/DR:** WhatsApp publishes a beta Windows desktop client.
 [Download it here](https://apps.microsoft.com/detail/9nbdxk71nk08) and attach it to a second WhatsApp account!
 {: .notice--info}